Your guide to all the most popular mid-mounted e-bike motors on the market, from Bosch to Brose to Yamaha, Fazua and Shimano.

 Specialized’s Brose switch control unit is our current favourite, as it’s neatly engineered to be discreet but easily accessible, and you can run a small remote on the bars, or rely solely on two top tube mounted buttons.
 Additionally, Specialized’s Mission Control smartphone app lets you tune the motor, check range and troubleshoot problems quickly and simply.

 Bosch lags behind the other two in the display/control unit department for serious mountain biking, with options that seem designed mainly for leisure riders.
-There are several options in the line-up, including the new Kiox colour display, but all of them are bulky and overcomplicated compared to the competition.
+There are several options in the line-up, including the new Kiox colour display and Purion integrated display/control unit, but all of them are bulky and overcomplicated compared to the competition.

-Another clear win for the Brose unit here, as its belt-drive internals mutes the whine.
-Bosch is probably runner-up in this department, but it’s still not much better than the vocal Shimano STEPS.
+Another win for the Brose unit here, as its belt-drive internals mutes the whine.
+Although the new Shimano EP8 motor is similarly quiet.
+Bosch is next in line in this department, but it’s still not much better than the vocal Shimano STEPS E8000.